Hi! We’re Splunk, and we’re glad you’re visiting us today.

 Founded in 2003, Splunk is a global company — with over 7,500 employees, Splunkers have received over 1,020 patents to date and availability in 21 regions around the world.

 Today, we know that building resilience is a team effort.
 That’s why, over the years, we have acquired a few companies and merged their technologies into our solutions, providing more teams a way to get everything they need in one place.

 Most recently, in November 2022, we acquired TwinWave, a threat analysis startup with sophisticated technology for detecting and analzying complex, multi-step phishing and malware attempts.
 We also support ongoing innovation around data with Splunk Ventures.
 We are dedicating $150 million to invest in early-stage orgs that aim to have a positive impact on society while expanding and enhancing digital resilience.

 - Chief executive officer and chairman.
 We were started in October 2003.
 Since April 2022, Gary Steele serves as our CEO and chairman.
 Meet our leadership team.

 - SPLK.
 We are a publicly traded company and we’ve been listed on the NASDAQ since 2012 under the symbol SPLK.
-See historic and current changes to SPLK stock in this ticker:
+See historic and daily changes to SPLK stock.